 Every company has a collection of stories on how people have misbehaved at the “Office Christmas Party”.
 Don’t be that person!
 Have a good time (it is the holidays, after all), but err on the side of caution.
 People will judge you if you get out of line.

 Also, know when it’s time to talk business and when it’s time to stop talking about business.
-I’ve found that holiday parties are a great place to ask your professional contacts about the personal side of their lives: what activities they enjoy when they aren’t working, what’s exciting to them about the upcoming year, and their favorite highlights of 2014.
+I’ve found that holiday parties are a great place to ask your professional contacts about the personal side of their lives: what activities they enjoy when they aren’t working, what’s exciting to them about the upcoming year, and their favorite highlights of the past year.

-4. Set up meetings for the first week of 2015
+4. Set up meetings for the first week of the year

-6. Strengthen your relationships between Christmas and the New Year
+6. Reach out between Christmas and the New Year

 Many of us take off for the last week of the year (and if you do – enjoy!).
 But for those of us who are still working, it’s hard to get motivated on Monday, December 29th.
 To make that time effective, reach out to a list of your closest connections.
-They will be easier to reach out to, and sure, many of them will be out of the office.
-But the ones that are working are sitting there just like you – and it’s a great chance to reconnect with them.
+They will be easier to reach and the ones that are working are sitting there just like you.
+It’s a great chance to reconnect with them.

 The opportunities for successful networking will be all around you this holiday.
 Take the time to give yourself the gift of building strong professional relationships this December and watch your career soar in 2015!